-The Master of Science degree in Applied Engineering and Technology Management has been planned for those individuals who are interested in careers in industrial, technical, construction or network security management.
+The Master of Science degree in Applied Engineering and Technology Management has been planned for those individuals who are interested in careers in industrial, technical, construction, agriculture operations, or network security management.
 Courses in the program have been designed to cause students to examine principles, concepts, attitudes, and methods for dealing with many of the challenges that confront business and industry.
-The program will be of value to those who are currently employed in business or industry and have professional growth aspirations.
+The program will be of value to those who are currently employed in business, industry, or agriculture sectors and have professional growth aspirations.
 It will also be of value to those who have recently completed undergraduate study and want additional preparation before embarking upon their career.